An agent writes most of my frontend code now. I review what it produces and tighten the architecture where it overreaches.

 edge for parallel execution and staged-file substitution.

-One valid alternative skips commit hooks entirely and runs everything server-side in CI as required status checks.
+One valid alternative skips commit hooks and runs everything server-side in CI as required status checks.
 You trade a slower red-CI feedback loop for never blocking a contributor with a flaky local hook.

 What this gets you